 Three ways to pay

 API Key (pay per use): Load credit and pay for what you use.
-Like a prepaid phone.
 Start with $10-20 to test.
-Best for trying it out.

-Claude Pro ($20/month): A subscription with a set amount of usage per month.
-Best for light, predictable use.
+Claude Pro ($20/month): Subscription usage.
+Best for light, predictable work.

 Installation in 4 steps